 Google removes Paytm mobile app from store over policy violations

-NEW DELHI, Sept 18 (Reuters) - Alphabet Inc's GOOGL.O Google on Friday removed the mobile app of SoftBank 9434.T and Alibaba BABA.N-backed Indian fintech firm Paytm from its Android store over violations of its gambling policy.
+NEW DELHI, Sept 18 (Reuters) - Google on Friday removed the payments app Paytm from its Android store, citing violations of its gambling policy by the Indian fintech unicorn, which is backed by SoftBank 9434.T, Alibaba BABA.N and Berkshire Hathaway BRKa.N among others.

 "We don't allow online casinos or support any unregulated gambling apps that facilitate sports betting," the U.S. tech company said in a blog post.

-"This includes if an app leads consumers to an external website that allows them to participate in paid tournaments to win real money or cash prizes, it is a violation of our policies."
+"This includes if an app leads consumers to an external website that allows them to participate in paid tournaments to win real money or cash prizes," said Alphabet Inc's GOOGL.O Google, in the blog post.
+"It is a violation of our policies."

 The blog post did not name Paytm, but Google separately confirmed the removal for policy violations.